sparkgene/echo-show-display-test/README.md

 }
 ```

-Copy all images includes in `image` to the bucket.
+Copy all media files includes in `media` to the bucket.
 Verify you can access the image from the browser.

 ### Create Lambda Function